 Scleral Contact Lenses

 Scleral contact lenses have improved the lives of many people by allowing them to see clearer and more comfortably than with off-the-shelf contact lenses.
-Scleral lenses are custom fit for your eye, based on the shape of your eye.
+The fit of scleral lenses is customized to each individual, based on the shape of one's eye.

 Scleral contact lenses provide profound comfort and vision for patients with keratoconus, post-LASIK complications, post-radial keratectomy surgery, high astigmatism, high prescriptions, corneal scarring, and "hard-to-fit" eyes.
 Scleral contact lenses are also great options for dry eyes, as they keep the eye lubricated throughout the day.

 Our doctors have years of experience prescribing custom scleral lenses.
-During the contact lens fitting experience, topographies are performed to ensure optimal alignment of the scleral contact lens to the contour of your eye.
-With this custom alignment, your vision will be sharp and precise.
-The scleral lens only touches the white part of your eye, which has limited nerve endings.
+During the contact lens evaluation experience, a topographical map of the eyes' surface is performed to ensure optimal alignment of the scleral contact lens to the contour of the eye.
+With this custom alignment, the resultant vision will be sharp and precise.
+The scleral lens only touches the white part of the eye, which has limited nerve endings.
 This results in superior comfort.

 Scleral contact lenses truly change patient's lives.
 Visit our specialty contact lens experts for a scleral lens consultation.

-After scheduling a scleral contact lens fitting, a series of scans will be performed on the eye to determine the proper contact lens design for the shape of your eye.
-One of these scans includes a corneal topography, which reveals the elevation, contour, and height of your cornea.
+After scheduling a scleral contact lens evaluation, a series of scans will be performed on the eye to determine the proper contact lens design for the shape of the eye.
+One of these scans includes a corneal topography, which reveals the elevation, contour, and height of the cornea.

-The doctor will then choose a trial lens that will be placed on the eye.
-From that trial lens, further modifications are made for a truly customized fit.
-Once the scleral contact lens parameters are determined, your custom scleral lenses will be ordered and will arrive within one to two weeks.
+One of our doctors will then choose a diagnostic lens that will be placed on the eye.
+From that diagnostic lens, further modifications are made for a truly customized fit.
+Once the scleral contact lens parameters are determined, the custom scleral lenses will be ordered and will arrive within one to two weeks.

-Next, our specialty contact lens technicians will review care and handling of the lenses, which includes how to insert and remove the scleral lens, how to clean the lenses, and how to care for the scleral lenses.
+Our specialty contact lens technicians review how to properly care and handle the lenses, including how to insert and remove the scleral lenses, how to clean the lenses, and how to care for the scleral lenses.

-Why are scleral contact lens a larger diameter than normal contact lenses?
+Why are scleral lenses larger than other contact lenses?

 Scleral lenses are custom designed to vault over the cornea and land on the white part of the eye.
-Lenses that sit on the cornea tend to be less comfortable, due to a high density of sensitive nerves in the cornea.
-In contrast, the white part of our eye has a limited amount of nerves that are not very sensitive.
+Lenses that rest on the cornea tend to be less comfortable, due to a high density of sensitive nerves in the cornea.
+In contrast, the sclera (the white part of our eye) has a limited amount of nerves that are not very sensitive.
 This is what allows the scleral lens to be so comfortable for patients.